 Garry Scobie, Deputy CISO, The University of Edinburgh

 13:35 Stream 3.
 Cloud Forensics: Opportunities and Challenges

 Facets of cloud forensics: in-cloud, on-cloud and cloud storage forensics

 Artefacts and Methods: What’s special about cloud forensics and IR in the cloud?

 Client-side and server-side, and the role of the CSP

 Common challenges and opportunities

 Forensic readiness: what we should do to prepare

 Dr Petra Leimich, Lecturer in Cybersecurity and Digital Forensics, Edinburgh Napier University

-Session 4 will explore the offensive tools and techniques used by attackers; examining past security incidents and illustrating how systems were compromised and how it could have been prevented.
-The session will then explore the psychology, tactics and motivations behind the attackers, examine how hacking has developed and what lies ahead in the future of cybercrime.
+Session 4 will explore the offensive tools and techniques used by attackers; examining past security incidents, illustrating how systems were compromised, and considering how breaches could have been prevented.
+The session will then explore the psychology, tactics and motivations behind hackers, examining how methods have evolved and what the future of cybercrime might look like.

 14:10 Incident Analysis: Learning From Past Security Breaches